-We part with 13.4% of our hard-earned wages on our vehicles; young people spend up to 10% of their income on the insurance alone.
+We part with 13.4% of our hard-earned wages on our vehicles.
+Young people spend up to an incredible 10% of their income on the insurance alone.
 So it’s little wonder that we really love our cars – and spend more time researching them than any other purchase.

 Naturally, dealerships then work hard to win our hearts and wallets.
 While OEM websites now represent the “biggest single influence to purchase decision”*, dealers continue to play a critical role in the sale experience – according to Auto Trader’s Car Buyers Report 2017, 67% of buyers visited dealerships.